alpfreda/next-blog/src/markdown/about-me.md

 Hello, this is my first post, and I'd like to share my knowledge.
 Many times ago, I had the desire to share my knowledge, but I didn't have the time to do that.
 Now, I'm ready to share what I know.

-- **Name:** Mehdi
-- **Birth Year:** 1995
-- **Education:** Graduated in computer science.

 ### Professional Background

 Let me introduce myself - I'm Mehdi.
-In 1995, I entered this world, and as life progressed, I found my calling in computer science.
+In 1995, I found my calling in computer science.
 With a degree in hand, I set forth on a journey that has led me to become a front-end engineer.
 Since 2017, I've been crafting beautiful and functional digital experiences that captivate users.